Chancery Judge strikes out Mr Choudhrie’s claim for declaratory relief against his estranged wife Simrin Choudhrie

 The Judge also rejected an attempt by Mr Choudhrie to amend his claim so as to expand the definition of his confidential information to include entirely new categories of business and financial information that had not been mentioned in his original complaint, holding that the proposed expanded claim suffered from the same defects as the original one.

 In consequence the Judge struck out the entire claim and ordered Mr Choudhrie to pay Mrs Choudhrie’s legal costs, which the Court was told were over £235,000, as well as £118,000 on account of those costs.
 He dismissed Mr Choudhrie’s application for permission to appeal to the Court of Appeal, holding that it had no real prospect of success.

 Before turning to the substance of the application the Judge had addressed two subsidiary points that arose for consideration but which were not determinative of the outcome: (1) whether Mr Choudhrie could properly keep confidential the fact and timing of something described as ‘the October 2017 event’, and (2) whether Mr Choudhrie could seek a declaration in relation to information concerning the business or financial affairs of third parties, such as family companies or other family members, which was disclosed to his wife in the course of the marriage.
 The Judge found for Mrs Choudhrie on the first issue and Mr Choudhrie on the second.

 The judgment can be downloaded from the ‘Files’ link below.
-A 5RB case report will be published shortly.
+Read the 5RB case report.